If you're looking for the best TV for PS5, we're here to point you in the right direction.

 Best TV For PS5 8K - LG QNED99 8K Smart QNED Mini LED TV

 If you're wanting to futureproof for the best possible gaming experience available for the PS5, then the LG QNED99 should certainly provide it.

 This is largely thanks to this being an 8K TV with a resolution of 7680x4320, and whilst the PS5 doesn't support 8K gaming now, it will do in the future when the feature is unlocked, likely when 8K content becomes more mainstream.

-When you're not using it to play games though, the inclusion of Filmmaker Mode and Sports Alerts also makes this a great all-round TV for movies and day-to-day viewing.
+When you're not using it to play games though, the inclusion of Filmmaker Mode and Sports Alerts also makes this a great all-around TV for movies and day-to-day viewing.